shivpalSW/Medical-Insurance-Price-Prediction/README.md

 ### Project Overview
 ------------------------------------------------
-* Seek insight from the dataset with Exploratory Data Analysis
+* Checked insight from the dataset with Exploratory Data Analysis
 * Performed data processing, data engineering to prepare data befor modeling
 * Built a model to predict Insurance Cost based on the features
+* Evaluated the model using various Performance Metrics like RMSE, R2, Testing Accuracy, Training Accuracy and MAE.

-### Content
+### DATA DESCRIPTION
 #### Columns

 1. age: age of primary beneficiary